 Land use in Yellowhead County is controlled by assigning each parcel of land to a specific Land Use District.
 There are currently 43 land use districts.
 Each district has a list of Land Uses that are allowed or not allowed such as home-based businesses or commercial buildings.
-The Land Use Bylaw also regulates the size, height and placement of buildings on land.
+The Land Use Bylaw (LUB) also regulates the size, height and placement of buildings on land.
 It also sets out the rules for subdividing land, applying for a development permit or applying to change a land use district.

 View the Land Use Bylaw here: